KoaichGet Koaich →

 § 2

-When a contractor rolls off your team, this quarter's strategy thread isn't readable on their device.
-Past members can't decrypt content from epochs they weren't in — even if they retain row-level database access, all they see is ciphertext.
+When a contractor rolls off your team, removing them rotates the group key; the post-removal strategy thread isn't readable on their device — even if they retain row-level database access, all they see is ciphertext.
+(Separately, the IETF MLS protocol, RFC 9420, backs collaborative vault documents — not group chat messages.)
 See Forward secrecy in plain English and What's MLS for the deeper version.

 § 3